210119-ROC/demos/week1/README.md

 6. Multi-catch block: can you catch more than one exception in a single catch block?

-Remember to harness the power of Google as you study.
+<center>Remember to harness the power of Google as you study.</center>

 [![Image from Gyazo](https://i.gyazo.com/067549d67e91a451ad38e2fef1c02493.gif)](https://gyazo.com/067549d67e91a451ad38e2fef1c02493)